Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 13 Maret 2025 19.51.00 UTC
+- WIB: Kamis, 13 Maret 2025 20.32.23 UTC
-- WITA: Kamis, 13 Maret 2025 20.51.00 UTC
+- WITA: Kamis, 13 Maret 2025 21.32.23 UTC
-- WIT: Kamis, 13 Maret 2025 21.51.00 UTC
+- WIT: Kamis, 13 Maret 2025 22.32.23 UTC

 Kutipan Inspiratif:
-"A poor man says work is life.
-A rich man says money is life.
-A lover says love is life but.
-I say my idiot friends are my life."
+"Why are we, as a nation so obsessed with foreign things?
+Is it a legacy of our colonial years?
+We want foreign television sets.
+We want foreign shirts.
+We want foreign technology.
+Why this obsession with everything imported?"

-Kategori: friendship
+Kategori: technology